“My prayer is for COVID-19 to end so we can go back to school”, says Joseph Athian Wol, 13.

 Joseph lost his father when he was just a baby and his mother remarried.
 She gave birth to four boys, all of whom she did not allow to go to school.

 In one opportune time, Joseph met Agol Wol, a member of the Child Rights Club in the school who then shared his story to World Vision’s social worker together with the community-based child protection committee.

 One day when I was about to leave for school, she grabbed my books and dropped them in water.
 She tried to burn my uniform but stopped when she saw me crying.

 “They provided me with psychosocial support and counseling, then requested to meet my mother”, he shares.

-World Vision has organized child rights club in the community with 117 members from nine schools in Warrap State.
+World Vision has organized child rights club in the community with 117 members from nine schools in Warrap State with support from World Vision Korea.
 The members are trained on child rights issues, assist in awareness campaigns with peer groups in schools and communities.